Indoqa/indoqa-rebass-theme/README.md

 ### Low level

-If you only want to reuse the rebass configuration file merged with a custom application styles, you can create the config object with
+If you only want to reuse the rebass configuration file merged with custom application styles, you can create the config object with
 ```javascript
 import createMaterialTheme from 'indoqa-rebass-theme'
 import customTheme from './my-custom-theme.js'